wefell/Behavioral-Cloning/writeup_report.md

 Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
+To augment the dataset, I flipped images and angles thinking that this would ...
 For example, here is an image that has then been flipped:

 ![alt text](./images/normal_image.png "Normal")
 ![alt text](./images/flipped_image.png "Flipped")